amphp/http-client/README.md

 > **IMPORTANT:** The Artax Client will not function correctly in the presence of string function overloading via the `mbstring.func_overload` php.ini directive.
 This directive is an *ugly hack* for handling multi-byte strings and you should not be using it!
-If you're unsure about whether or not you've enabled string function overloading, you can check that the following statement evaluates to `false`:
+If you're unsure about whether or not you've enabled string function overloading you can check the status using the following snippet:

 ```php
 <?php